edgio-docs/edgio-docs/guides/nuxt.md

 }
 ```

-2. Run `xdn init` which will configure your project for the XDN.
+2. Run `xdn init` to configure your project for the XDN.

 ```bash
 xdn init